arthurlacoste/id.log/README.md

 # id.log
-id.log is a Node.JS module, alternative to console.log, with some cools parameters.
+id.log is a Node.JS module, alternative to console.log, with some powerful features !

 [![NPM Version][npm-version]][npm-url]
 [![travis][travis-badge]][travis-url]